Quick jump to page content

 Abstract

-Accurate position estimation is critical for the effectiveness of automatic weapon and navigation systems.
+Accurate position estimation is critical for the effectiveness of automated weapon and navigation systems.
 Standard Extended Kalman Filter (EKF) models typically adopt flat-Earth assumptions and static noise covariances, which limit their accuracy in operational environments.
 This study proposes an optimized EKF framework that integrates two complementary approaches.
 First, ship trajectories are represented in Earth-Centered Earth-Fixed (ECEF) coordinates with a WGS-84 reference to account for Earth’s curvature.
-Second, process (Q) and measurement (R) covariances are adaptively determined using Joint Likelihood Maximization (JLM) with logarithmic scale exploration, allowing the filter to automatically identify the most accurate configuration.
+Second, process (Q) and measurement (R) covariances are adaptively determined using Joint Likelihood Maximization (JLM) with logarithmic scale exploration, enabling the filter to automatically identify the most accurate configuration.
 Each Q/R setting is evaluated within the EKF framework using root mean square error (RMSE) derived from radar data logs.
 The method was tested under short-history scenarios (5 and 10 data points) within an operational range of ±15 km, reflecting conditions commonly encountered in Combat Management Systems (CMS).
-Results show that while coordinate transformation alone provides only marginal improvements at short ranges, the combination of curvature modelling and adaptive Q/R tuning significantly reduces RMSE, achieving average errors approaching zero with high repeatability as measured by standard deviation.
+The results show that while coordinate transformation alone provides only marginal improvements at short ranges, the combination of curvature modelling and adaptive Q/R tuning significantly reduces RMSE, achieving average errors approaching zero with high repeatability as measured by standard deviation.
 This research demonstrates a novel integration of geometric and statistical optimization in EKF design and highlights its applicability to ship trajectory estimation and defence systems.

 Keywords